omaranwar85/2023-01-data-science-exercise/README.md

 ## How to run the scripts

-1. First, clone this repository and from the root directory, use the terminal for following command to install the requirements.
-It is up to the user if they want to create a new environment to run this exercise.
+1. First, clone this repository and then open the terminal in the root directory to the run the following command:
 ```
 pip install -r requirements.txt
 ```
-In most cases, the required packages should be already available in the base evironment/installation.
+This will install the requirements for the excercise.
+It is up to the user if they want to create a new environment to run this exercise.

 2. Launch 'spyder' and navigate to root directory of this repository.